-I am a medical scientist interested in making translatable solutions that bring advanced medical care to more people.
+I am a medical scientist interested in building translatable solutions that bring advanced medical care to more people.

 During my time in the Edelman Lab at MIT, I studied device-organ interactions to make mechanical circulatory support more accessible for the treatment of heart failure.
-The results of my work are now clinically deployed as the SmartAssist platform.
-At MicroPort, I am driving global initiatives to bring medical devices that are effective and affordable for more sustainable healthcare around the world.
+The results of my work are now clinically deployed as the Impella SmartAssist.
+At MicroPort, I aim to bring medical devices that are effective and affordable for more sustainable healthcare around the world.
 At X-COR Therapeutics, we have tackled both accessibility and affordability by developing a medical device for the treatment of respiratory failure with ease-of-use and cost in mind from the beginning.
-By integrating with existing medical workflows and protocols, we are creating a device that can be used by more people and in more locations around the world.
 In the past, I have also spent time at DOE NETL.

-I am a Southern California native living in Boston and am passionate about sustainable healthcare and educational outreach.
+I am based in Boston, MA and am passionate about sustainable healthcare and educational outreach.
 I am an associate editor and peer reviewer for the Journal for Emerging Investigators, which serves as an avenue to encourage and educate the next generation of scientists through publication.
 I also volunteer with Boston Partners in Education as an academic mentor at Boston Arts Academy to help high school students in STEAM subjects.
-In my free time, I enjoy tinkering around in different programming languages, cooking, dragon boat racing, and mountaineering.
+In my free time, I enjoy cooking, dragon boat racing, and mountaineering.

 S.P.
 Keller* and B. Y. Chang* et al. Dynamic Modulation of Device-Arterial Coupling to Determine Cardiac Output and Vascular Resistance, Annals of Biomedical Engineering (2020).